 Table of Contents

 The Red Cross is often considered to be the most recognized symbol in the world.
-It’s featured on hospital signs, ambulances, on the uniforms of humanitarian workers.
+It’s featured on hospital signs, ambulances, and on the uniforms of humanitarian workers.
 Put simply, it’s a ubiquitous symbol, signifying neutrality, empathy, hope and protection.

 Here’s a look at its history and how it grew to become a global symbol.